mulshankar/BehavioralCloning_Sankar/Writeup_Sankar.md

 **Building the driver model**
 ---

 As a first step, the car was driven in training mode using the Udacity simulator to record data for optimal driving behavior.
-Optimal in this case is to try to keep the car in the center of the lane as much as possible.
+Optimal in this case is to keep the car in the center of the lane as much as possible.
 Not being a gamer myself plus not having a joystick, it was actually very hard to drive around the test track being in the center of the lane :-)

 A sample training data set was provided by Udacity.
 Since bad training data would result in a garbage in - garbage out case and to get to the crux of the problem, I  relied on the Udacity provided data-set for the project.
 The dataset primarily consists of two files: